jthaden/apex-rfe-application/README.md

 Link to web application:
 Notes about using web application:

-Samples of much of the SQL logic used in the web application can be found in sql_samples.sql.
-All three models can also be viewed.
+All three models can be viewed.
+Samples of much of the SQL logic used in the web application can be found in sql_samples.sql, and the sample data currently loaded into the web application database can be viewed in the data folder.